Academic Integrity Policy

 Students who have been admitted to graduate study at Ashland University may take courses in any graduate program provided that the prerequisites have been met and providing that they have approval of the instructor or program director.

-Students applying for a dual master's degree or a second master's degree may have the second application fee waived.
+Students applying for a dual master's degree or a second master's degree from Ashland University may have the second application fee waived.

 Students may pursue a second master's degree following completion of a master's degree providing that they meet the requirements for admission to the second master's degree.
 No more than 12 semester hours from the first master's program may be counted in the second masters program.
 The student must have earned a B or better in the courses.
 The transfer of these hours must be approved by the advisor in the second program and recorded in the Registrar's Office.